 Ryan Tannehill, QB, Texas A&M

 Tannehill still needs to make up for a lot of lost time to learn the mental necessities of the position.
-The lack of quarterbacks in this class pushes him into first round, but he will enter the NFL with only 20 starts at quarterback.
+The lack of quarterbacks in this class pushes him into first round, but he will enter the NFL with only 19 starts at quarterback.
 Tannehill has a special skill set, but he is going to need a lot of grooming at the professional level.
-However, the unknown of if Tannehill can handle it, pushes up the riskiness of picking him.
-He should be a second-day pick, but the demand for the position has seen his stock rise significantly.
+However, the unknown of if Tannehill can handle it pushes up the riskiness of picking him.

 8/18/11: After playing wide receiver in 2008 and 2009, Ryan Tannehill became the starting quarterback during the 2010 season.
 He completed 65 percent of his passes for 1,638 yards with 13 touchdowns and six interceptions in seven games at quarterback.
 The background as a wide receiver can be seen in the athletic Tannehill.
 He is an elusive runner with deceptive speed.
 Tannehill needs more time to develop as a signal caller.
 His accuracy and mechanics are definitely a work in progress.
 For a team looking for a developmental, backup quarterback who could contribute in a Wildcat package, Tannehill could be a good mid-round pick.
 He is a gamer and should impress coaching staffs in pre-draft meetings.